What The flurry is all about

 attendance -- including over 400 performers and 300 Flurry staff and volunteers

 -- has climbed to over 4,000.

 Around 2010, the "Dance Flurry" festival name was changed to reflect both dance and non-dance events (an often said reply to being asked about attending the "Dance Flurry" was: "Oh, I don't go, because I don't dance").
 And so, "The Flurry - A Festival of Traditional Dancing and Music," became the proper name and motto, known now as "The Flurry."
-The organization retained the "DanceFlurry" name, and hosts an assortment of dances, The Flurry, and a fall dance weekend, throughout the year.
+The organization retained the "DanceFlurry" name and hosts The Flurry, as well as a fall Adirondack dance weekend, and an assortment of dances throughout the year.